Permutation invariance in last-passage percolation and the distribution of the Busemann process: Main results for the Busemann process

 Before proceeding to some examples, we make a few remarks about Theorem \ref{T:BusMar}.

 \begin{rem}[Direction convention] The Busemann functions in \eqref{E:def_Bus} are defined by sending terminal points to the infinite northeast.
 The opposite convention is taken in \cite{Fan_Sepp_20}, where initial points are sent to the infinite southwest.
-The i.i.d.\ weights give rise to reflection invariance, so the two scenarios are equivalent.
-However, it is important to note that our Busemann functions are invariant for LPP when going \textit{backward} in time.
-That is, the evolution transforms a northeast corner into a southwest corner, which is opposite the usual convention. \qedex \end{rem}
+The i.i.d.\ weights give rise to reflection invariance, so the two scenarios are equivalent. \qedex \end{rem}

 \begin{rem}[Including the axis directions] One can obtain a version of Theorem \ref{T:BusMar} that includes the axis directions $\{0, \infty\}$ as follows.
 First, apply the theorem with the grid $[k+1] \times [\ell+1]$ to obtain